 Listen to Pileated Gibbon Song and Calls

-B10h A male singing in Khao Yai National Park, Thailand.
+The video below fetaures a male Pileated Gibbon singing in Khao Yai National Park, Thailand.
 This cut includes several examples of the distinctive low-high bi-phasic series with bubbly trailing notes.

 As a result of widespread deforestation and hunting throughout much of its range, Pileated Gibbon populations are decreasing and are now considered endangered.